jjclark1982/jessejohnclark.com/src/posts/kids-media-reviews.md

 permalink: kids-media-reviews/
 ---

-Our favorite family-friendly video games (and other media) with no realistic violence and no microtransactions.
+Our favorite family-friendly video games (and other media)

 <!-- more -->

+My main criteria for a productive and enriching gaming experience:

+- no microtransactions
+- no "engagement" algorithms
+- no realistic violence

+Video games are a great medium for seeing things from new perspectives, practicing logic and dexterity, and story comprehension.

 ## Video Games